brainicorn/skelp/README.md

 # TODO:
   * add ability to use pre-configured data files in/from template repo
   * add ability to alias with input data variants
+  * add ability to run hook scripts in the template repo
+  * add replay ability
 ## Overview